molgenis/molgenis-emx2/docs/molgenis/use_usingpyclient.md

 Gets the columns of which an attribute matches a particular value.
 It is possible to filter the columns by multiple conditions, the attributes and values are then be supplied as lists.
 The length of the `by` argument must then match the length of the `value` argument.
+Returns an empty list if no matching column can be found.

 ### Schema